dingherself/phil-324/syllabus/05-course-structure-suggestions-and-expectations.md

-# Teaching Format, Suggestions, and Expectations
+# Course Structure, Suggestions, and Expectations

 As our course will be delivered entirely online in an asynchronous format, it’s really important that you understand how the course works, how best to approach it, and what is expected of you.